Purchasing life insurance in your 40’s can be complicated. It’s never a fun shopping trip, but it’s one that you can’t afford to skip.

 That’s the common dilemma that most 40 year-olds face when it comes to buying life insurance.
 Do you need a 30 year policy to cover you until you are in your 70’s?
 Or is buying a 20 year policy sufficient.
-There are several different factors that you have to consider when deciding how long of a policy you need.
+Here are a few factors that you have to consider when deciding how long of a policy you need.
 If you can afford it, we usually advocate purchasing the longer policy.

 Why do we suggest a 40 year-old buy a 30 year policy?
 First of all, people are living longer.
 This is a fact you can’t ignore.
 The other is purely determined on the amount of 60+ year-old that contact our office to purchase term life insurance.

 Getting life insurance is that much more expensive (if even an option with your health) in your 60’s.
 More than likely, if you get a 20-year term policy, you’ll still need coverage once that plan expires, but it’s going to cost you.
 Getting the longer policy now can save you money in the long run.
 Because of that it makes sense to take out the 30 year term policy and then just stop paying on it if at some point you decide you don’t need it anymore.

 There is no policy that works perfectly for everyone.
 There are several different kinds of life insurance policies that you have to consider.
 Each of them has advantages and disadvantages that you’ll have to weigh.
 Because each person and family has different needs, everyone is going to require a different policy.

 40 Years-Old is Not Too Late to Buy Life Insurance